vfarcic/devops26/manuscript/05-buildpacks.md

 ## Giving Back To The Community

-As you saw, creating new buildpacks is relatively straightforward.
+As you saw, creating new build packs is relatively straightforward.
 In most cases, all we have to do is find the one that is closest to our needs, make a copy, and change a few files.
-For your internal use, you can configure Jenkins X to use buildpacks from your own repository.
+For your internal use, you can configure Jenkins X to use build packs from your own repository.
 That way you can apply the same workflow to your packs as to any other code you're working on.
-Moreover, you can import the repository with buildpacks to Jenkins X and run tests that will validate your changes.
+Moreover, you can import the repository with build packs to Jenkins X and run tests that will validate your changes.

 Sometimes you will create packs that are useful only within the context of your company.
 Most of us think that we have "special" needs and so we tend to have processes and conventions that likely do not fit other organizations.
 However, more often than not, there is an illusion of being different.
 The truth is that most of us do employ similar, if not the same tools, processes, and conventions.
 The way different companies work and the technologies they use are more alike than many think.
 By now, you might be wondering why am I telling you this?
 The reason is simple.
-If you created a buildpack, contribute it to the community.
+If you created a build pack, contribute it to the community.
 You might be thinking that it is too specific for your company and that it would not be useful to others.
 That might be true, or it might not.
 What is true is that it only takes a few moments to create a pull request.
-No significant time will be lost if it gets rejected, but if it is merged, many others will benefit from your work, just as you benefit from buildpacks made by others.
+No significant time will be lost if it gets rejected, but if it is merged, many others will benefit from your work, just as you benefit from build packs made by others.

-All that apparently does not matter if the policy of your company does not permit you to make public anything done during your working hours, or if your buildpack contains proprietary information.
+All that apparently does not matter if the policy of your company does not permit you to make public anything done during your working hours, or if your build pack contains proprietary information.

 ## What Now?